posted 12 June 2021

 Amenities

-Harbour Vista provides two pools and spas, one tennis/basketball court, and one clubhouse.
-Harbour Vista is a gated community with three electronic gates.
+Harbour Vista provides two pools and spas, one tennis/basketball court, a dog park and one clubhouse.
+Harbour Vista is a gated community with three electronic vehicle gates.

 Land Lease